 ― Richard Clarke

-Let’s discuss some of those factors which play a significant role in terms of WordPress security.
+Let’s discuss some of those WordPress security tips which play a significant role in terms of WordPress security.

 1) Update WordPress Version